Tree Kangaroo Conservation Program

 Unlike their kangaroo relatives, tree kangaroos spend nearly all their lives in trees.
 Well-adapted for life in the forest canopy these small arboreal marsupials are built for climbing.
 With powerful limbs, long-gripping claws and a long tail for balance they can easily maneuver from branch to branch.
 Despite their impressive abilities, they spend 60% of their time sleeping.

-Although there are 14 species of tree kangaroos, our zoo is home to two Matschie’s tree kangaroos – Morobe and La Roo.
+Although there are 14 species of tree kangaroos, our zoo is home to four Matschie’s tree kangaroos – Keweng, Paia, Morobe and La Roo.
 Topping out around 22 pounds each, this mighty little mammal is recognizable by its deep red and cream coloring.
 Their thick fur works to insulate them against damp weather and acts as camouflage protection against predators.

 Why is the Matschie’s Tree Kangaroo Endangered?